 The $\Sigma p$ scattering experiment (J-PARC E40) \cite{Miwa:2019, Miwa:2020} was performed at the K1.8 beam line in the J-PARC Hadron Experimental Facility.
-A 1.33 GeV/$c$ $\pi^{-}$ beam of $2.0 \times10^{7}$/spill was produced from 30 GeV proton beam with a spill cycle of 5.2 seconds with a beam duration of 2 seconds.
-FIG. \ref{K18beamline_spectrometer_KURAMA_w_CATCH} shows the experimental concept and the experimental setup around a liquid hydrogen (LH$_{2}$) target. $\Sigma^{-}$ particles are produced by the $\pi^{-}p \to K^{+}\Sigma^{-}$ reaction and the produced $\Sigma^{-}$ running in the LH$_{2}$ target interacts with protons with a certain probability.
-The momentum of each $\Sigma^{-}$ can be tagged as the missing momentum calculated from the momenta of $\pi^{-}$ beam and outgoing $K^{+}$ analyzed by the K1.8 beam line spectrometer \cite{Takahashi:2012} and the forward magnetic (KURAMA) spectrometer, respectively.
-A recoil proton knocked out by the $\Sigma^{-} p$ scattering is detected by the CATCH system, which consisted of a cylindrical scintillation fiber tracker (CFT), a BGO calorimeter (BGO) and a scintillator hodoscope (PiID) coaxially arranged from inner to outer sides \cite{Akazawa:2019}.
-The $\Sigma^{-}p$ elastic scattering can be identified by checking the kinematical consistency between the scattering angle and the kinetic energy of the recoil proton measured by CFT and BGO, respectively.
+A 1.33 GeV/$c$ $\pi^{-}$ beam of $2.0 \times10^{7}$/spill was produced from a 30 GeV proton beam with a spill cycle of 5.2 s and a beam duration of 2 s.
+Fig. \ref{K18beamline_spectrometer_KURAMA_w_CATCH} shows the experimental concept and setup with an enlarged view around a liquid hydrogen (LH$_{2}$) target. $\Sigma^{-}$ particles are produced by the $\pi^{-}p \to K^{+}\Sigma^{-}$ reaction and the produced $\Sigma^{-}$ running in the LH$_{2}$ target interacts.
+The momentum of each $\Sigma^{-}$ can be tagged as the missing momentum calculated from the momenta of the $\pi^{-}$ beam and outgoing $K^{+}$ analyzed by the K1.8 beam line spectrometer \cite{Takahashi:2012} and forward magnetic spectrometer (KURAMA), respectively.
+A recoil proton knocked out by the $\Sigma^{-} p$ scattering is detected by the CATCH system, which consisted of a cylindrical scintillation fiber tracker (CFT), a BGO calorimeter (BGO) and a scintillator hodoscope (PiID) coaxially arranged from the center outwards \cite{Akazawa:2019}.
+The $\Sigma^{-}p$ elastic scattering can be identified by checking the kinematical consistency between the scattering angle and kinetic energy of the recoil proton measured by CFT and BGO, respectively.